ropensci/visdat/paper/paper.md

 ![](paper_files/figure-html/unnamed-chunk-1-1.png)<!-- -->

 These functions provide useful tools to help "get a look at the data", using principled visualisation techniques.
 The plots are built using ggplot2 [@ggplot2], which provides a consistent and powerful framework for visualisations.
-Which means that users can customise and extend graphics from visdat very easily.
+This means that users can customise and extend graphics from visdat very easily.

 # References